Dimasa Kingdom: At Khaspur

-During the reign of Krishnachandra (1790–1813), a number of Moamarias rebels took shelter in the Cachar state.
-The Ahoms blamed the Dimasa for providing refuge to the rebels and this led to a number of small skirmishes between the Ahoms and the Dimasas from 1803 to 1805.
+During the reign of Krishnachandra (1790–1813), several Moamarias rebels took shelter in the Cachar state.
+The Ahoms blamed the Dimasa for providing refuge to the rebels, and this led to many small skirmishes between the Ahoms and the Dimasas from 1803 to 1805.

 The King of Manipur sought the help of Krishna Chandra Dwaja Narayan Hasnu Kachari against the Burmese Army.
-The King Krishna Chandra defeated Burmese in the war and in lieu was offered the Manipuri Princess Induprabha.
+King Krishna Chandra defeated the Burmese in the war and, in lieu thereof, was offered the Manipuri Princess Induprabha.
 As he was already married to Rani Chandraprabha, he asked the princess to be married to his younger brother Govinda Chandra Hasnu.

 Sanskritization

 The fictitious but widely believed legend that was constructed by the Hindu Brahmins at Khaspur goes as follows: During their exile, the Pandavas came to the Kachari Kingdom where Bhima fell in love with Hidimbi (sister of Hidimba).
-Bhima married princess Hidimbi according to the Gandharva system and a son was born to princess Hidimbi, named Ghatotkacha.
+Bhima married princess Hidimbi according to the Gandharva system, and a son was born to princess Hidimbi, named Ghatotkacha.
 He ruled the Kachari Kingdom for many decades.
-Thereafter, kings of his lineage ruled over the vast land of the "Dilao" river (which translates to "long river" in English), now known as Brahmaputra River for centuries until 4th century AD.
+Thereafter, kings of his lineage ruled over the vast land of the "Dilao" river (which translates to "long river" in English), now known as the Brahmaputra River for centuries until the 4th century AD.

 British occupation

+British era sketch of Dimapur pillars.

 The Dimasa Kachari kingdom came under Burmese occupation in the late early 19th-century along with the Ahom kingdom.
-The last king, Govinda Chandra Hasnu, was restored by the British after the Yandabo Treaty in 1826, but he was unable to subjugate Senapati Tularam who ruled the hilly regions.
-Senapati Tularam Dimasa domain was Mahur River and the Naga Hills in the south, the Doyang River on the west, the Dhansiri River on the east and Jamuna and Doyang in the north.
+The last king, Govinda Chandra Hasnu, was restored by the British after the Yandabo Treaty in 1826, but he was unable to subjugate Senapati Tularam, who ruled the hilly regions.
+Senapati Tularam Dimasa's domain was the Mahur River and the Naga Hills in the south, the Diyang River on the west, the Dhansiri River on the east and Jamuna and Doyang in the north.
 In 1830, Govinda Chandra Hasnu died.
-In 1832, Senapoti Tularam Thaosen was pensioned off and his region was annexed by the British to ultimately become the North Cachar district; and in 1833, Govinda Chandra's domain was also annexed to become the Cachar district.
+In 1832, Senapoti Tularam Thaosen was pensioned off, and his region was annexed by the British to ultimately become the North Cachar district; in 1833, Govinda Chandra's domain was also annexed to become the Cachar district.